 Take Green seat

-Green seat is more spacious and more expensive.
+Green seat is more spacious but more expensive.
 So usually Green seat is easier to book than Ordinary seat.
 However in peak period, even Green seat on some trains are booked out.
 Especially if you are wondering JR pass ordinary or Green, it maybe expand the possibility to get a seat.
 But if you cannot get Green seat, you have to take ordinary seat even if you have Green pass.
 It maybe gamble.

 Try to book separately